Koh Lanta is the perfect Thai island for us. It’s not too developed or crowded but has enough facilities to live comfortably.

 Getting to Koh Lanta is fairly easy.
 Most people arrive on the island from Krabi on the mainland which you can reach by bus, train or plane.

 AirAsia runs cheap flights from Bangkok and Kuala Lumpur and Scoot has direct flights from Singapore.
 Search on Kiwi to find the best deals.

 Krabi Airport to Koh Lanta

 The nearest airport to Koh Lanta is Krabi International Airport (KBV).
 From Krabi you can take the ferry or shared minibus (350 baht) to Koh Lanta.
 Both take about two hours (longer if you are staying in the far south of the island).

-We usually get the minibus as they drop you off at your hotel and are the most convenient.
+The minibus is more convenient than the ferry as they drop you off at your hotel.
 They are quite cramped and hot if you sit at the back though (the A/C didn’t reach us very well).
 You can book minibus tickets at the airport when you arrive.